GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-mvc/05-login-to-openshift.md

 ``mvn package fabric8:deploy -Popenshift``{{execute}}

-After it's complete we can pull up the web console and check the route to confirm that our application is still up and working just as it was!
+After deployment completes either go to the OpenShift web console and click on the route or click [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com).
+We can confirm that our application is still up and working just as it was before!
 The only difference now is that it's deployed on OpenShift.

 ## Congratulations